NiteshBharadwaj/ignoringhumanpose/README.md

-# Simple Baselines for Human Pose Estimation and Tracking
+# Learning By Ignoring for Human Pose Estimation

 We build upon [*Simple Baselines for Human Pose Estimation and Tracking*](https://arxiv.org/abs/1804.06208) and apply learning by ignoring framework